pUrGe12/TerminAI/Sequencer/README.md

 What works:

-- [x] Broadcaster is able to query the database and send history
+- [x] Broadcaster is able to query the database and send history.
+- [ ] It is not adding the right stuff to history tho.
+Fix that.
+- [ ] Also, its not really broadcasting.
+Check out [breakout](./BreakoutGPT/breakout.py) to see how to do this simultaneous on different threads.
-- [x] The client is able to receive history
+- [x] The client is able to receive history and the prompts.
-- [x] The client gets the right things from history (that is, the GPT doesn't need ID and all)
+- [ ] The client gets the right things from history (that is, the GPT doesn't need ID and all).
+The definition of right things has changed.
+Fix this.
-- [x] The broadcaster is able to add to the database based on the response from the client
+- [ ] The broadcaster is able to add to the database based on the response from the client.
+The code is there.
+Just add the correct things.
 - [x] Establish comms with [endpoint](../Backend_endpoint/commsBack.py)

 ---